promanenko/gigaspaces-sbp-jekyll/modeling-your-data.markdown

 With the non-Embedded model the **Author** and the **Book** would look like this - See how the IDs of the Books are stored within the Author object rather than the Books themselves.
 These are stored as separate Space objects:

 {% inittab non-Embedded %}
-{% tabcontent The Author Entity %}
+{% tabcontent Java Author Entity %}

 {% highlight java %}
 @SpaceClass